Boursin Cheese vs Wensleydale Cheese

 Boursin Cheese has a fat content of high and a moisture content of low.
 Boursin's texture can be described as "soft and creamy".
 Wensleydale's texture can be described as "firm and crumbly".

-Boursin Cheese has a garlic and herbs, pepper, or shallots and chive flavor.
+Boursin Cheese has a garlic and herbs, pepper, or shallots and chive taste.
 Boursin's aroma can be described as "mild".
-Wensleydale Cheese has a fresh, lemony tang flavor.
+Wensleydale Cheese has a fresh, lemony tang taste.

 Appearance and Aging